-- "Configure HP Operations Orchestration connection settings" below - "Import a flow from HP Operations Orchestration" below - "Specify automation properties" on the next page

-1. Configure HP Operations Orchestration connection settings

-- a.
-Navigate to Administration > Settings > Integrations > Operations Orchestration

-(OO) > OO Server Location.
+- "Configure HP Operations Orchestration connection settings" below - "Import a flow from HP Operations Orchestration" on the next page - "Specify automation properties" on the next page - 1.
+Configure HP Operations Orchestration connection settings - a.
+Navigate to Administration > Settings > Integrations > Operations Orchestration (00) > 00 Server Location. - b.

-- b.
 Enter the following details:

 UI Elements (A-Z) Description Cyclic Interval Defines the interval (measured in minutes) which determines how often the HP Operations Orchestration server is checked for automation flow results.

-Default: 60 seconds Host The host name of the machine on which the HP Operations Orchestration server is installed.
+UI Elements (A-Z) Description Default: 60 seconds Host The host name of the machine on which the HP Operations Orchestration server is installed.
 Password The password required to connect to the HP Operations Orchestration server.
 Port The port used by the HP Operations Orchestration server.
 User Name The user name required to connect to the HP Operations Orchestration server.
 Version The HP Operations Orchestration version.